AljosaMilenkovic/AljosaMilenkovic.github.io/research/metrics.md

 permalink: /research/metrics/
 ---

 Phonological theory and metrics are fundamentally interconnected.
-My research explores this the connection between meter and phonology using statistics, computational methods and Maxent modeling.
-A central methodological goal of my recent work has been to test different ways of incorporating ordinary-language baselines into models of metrical grammar, which helps disentangle true metrical preferences from the effects of ordinary-language phonology and lexical statistics.
+My research explores the connection between meter and phonology using statistics, computational methods and Maxent modeling.
+A central methodological goal of my recent work has been to test different ways of incorporating ordinary-language baselines into Maxent models of metrical data, which helps disentangle true metrical preferences from the effects of ordinary-language phonology and lexical statistics.

 I am particularly interested in oral folk poetry, mainly from the perspective of linguistic theory.
 Oral traditions offer a unique window into how humans organize language under strict (and sometimes conflicting) formal and cognitive constraints.
 At the same time, oral composition tells us a great deal about language itself: oral verse is a rule-governed system, governed by a mental device that allows poets to generate and evaluate the well-formedness of verse forms.
 Often illiterate and lacking formal education in metrics, folk poets acquire and transmit the *metrical grammar* across generations, much like native speakers acquire and transmit language.